Need a crash course on Bitcoin layers?

 Internet Computer

-DFINITY’s Internet Computer (ICP) is an independent blockchain protocol created to facilitate the emergence of a decentralized internet and a decentralized global computing system.
-In April 2023, ICP launched its Bitcoin integration, enabling BTC to be used in apps and smart contracts on ICP, such as BTC trading pairs on DEXs, using BTC for payments and tips on social media platforms, and more.
+DFINITY’s Internet Computer (ICP) is an independent blockchain protocol created to facilitate the emergence of a decentralized internet.
+In April 2023, ICP launched its Bitcoin integration, enabling users to not only bridge their BTC to ICP but interact directly with the Bitcoin blockchain via running a Bitcoin lightnode fully on the ICP chain.

 ICP leverages smart contracts and a network of transaction signers to bring ckBTC to the Internet Computer.

 This integration works through “canisters” (smart contracts) that can communicate with the Bitcoin blockchain.
 These canisters replicate the Bitcoin chainstate on ICP and are able to generate Bitcoin addresses (so users can deposit BTC in the canister) and sign Bitcoin transactions (so users can withdraw BTC), with the secret key being held by a federation of nodes.
-These canisters then mint Chain-Key Bitcoin, or ckBTC, in a 1:1 peg with the deposited BTC, which users can interact with apps on ICP.
+These canisters then mint Chain-Key Bitcoin, or ckBTC, in a 1:1 peg with the deposited BTC.

 Bitcoin Projects on Testnet